 Driven by this demand, surgical approaches and techniques have evolved which maximize results with minimal surgical intervention.
 Decelerating the aging process with relatively small procedures at an earlier age reinforces facial and body integrity – which prolongs a more youthful appearance.

 Thousands of plastic surgeries are performed each year on men, women, and children.
 Young children who suffer with protruding ears or a congenital deformity may seek correction at a very early age.
 Teens whose skeletal growth has been completed-usually around age 15 for girls and 17 for boys – may wish to refine the appearance of a large nose or to alleviate severe breathing problems.
 Typically, adult male and female patients are between the ages of 25 and 70.

 There are very few medical conditions which preclude cosmetic surgery.
 Please advise us of any chronic condition you may have or any medications you may be taking regularly, because these may increase the risk of complications or inhibit the healing process.
 Since alcohol consumption and smoking can impact surgical results, full disclosure by the patient is necessary.
 Procedures can then be modified to reduce complications.

 It is important to know that certain risks accompany any kind of surgery, including cosmetic surgery.
 Possible complications include excessive bleeding or scarring, adverse reactions to drug or anesthesia, nerve damage, and postoperative infection.
-Dr. Agarwal, Dr. Maloney, and Dr. Ross will help you to understand the potential risks you may encounter, and will assist you in your decision.
+Dr. Agarwal, Dr. Maloney, Dr. Ross, and Dr. Holmes will help you to understand the potential risks you may encounter, and will assist you in your decision.